The 12 Best Snowboard Brands of 2023

 Warranty

-Whatever snowboard gear you are buying, you may want to make sure that it’s backed up by a warranty.
+Whatever snowboard gear you buy, you may want to ensure that a warranty backs it up.

 Snowboards are usually backed by 3-year warranties where you can have your board repaired or replaced for free.
 However, you will need to research the warranty of each brand separately, as well as check which cases the warranty covers and which it does not.

-This point goes a little beyond snowboarding, but it may be important for some people.
+This point goes a little beyond snowboarding, but it may be necessary for some people.

-Probably most snowboard brands you will find out there will be snowboard-specific.
-Burton sells snowboard gear, Capita only sells snowboards, while brands like K2 also offer ski equipment.
+Most snowboard brands are probably snowboard-specific.
+Burton sells snowboard gear, Capita only sells snowboards, and brands like K2 also offer ski equipment.

 Sustainability

-Sustainability is a thing that many snow sports brands pursue nowadays.
-And while the quality of the gear may not necessarily change from sustainable manufacturing, environment-friendly production practices today are more important than ever.
+Many snow sports brands pursue sustainability nowadays.
+While the quality of the gear may not necessarily change due to sustainable manufacturing, environment-friendly production practices today are more important than ever.

 Brands may implement sustainable manufacturing in a variety of ways – they may avoid using harsh substances in production, they may only use hydropower (like Capita), and/or they may contribute to the cause of certain environmental organizations.

-By buying from a brand that strives to follow environment-friendly practices, you will be voting for the preservation of your surroundings with your money.
-Moreover, you will be yourself contributing to making the planet a better place.
-So strongly consider buying from a brand that does follow safe practices, which many snowboard manufacturers do.
+By buying from a brand that strives to follow environment-friendly practices, you will be voting with your money to preserve your surroundings and contribute to making the planet a better place.

 Prices

-We’ve already briefly touched upon pricing, but there are a few things we should elaborate.
+We’ve already briefly touched upon pricing, but there are a few things we should elaborate on.

 Each brand is going to offer products in different price ranges.
-Some are going to be better represented in the middle end or high end, while others are going to be equally focused on all price ranges.
+Some will be better represented in the middle or high end, while others will be equally focused on all price ranges.

 First and foremost, prices matter for your pocket.
-If you have a limited budget, then there’s no point in choosing a brand that mostly focuses on expensive stuff.
-You would need to identify the brand whose selection covers the desired price range.
+If you have a limited budget, there’s no point in choosing a brand that primarily focuses on expensive stuff.
+You must identify the brand whose selection covers the desired price range.

 Your skill level will also matter.
-We generally recommend beginners to go for cheaper snowboard gear for two reasons – newbies don’t yet know their snowboarding style, and newbies probably won’t be able to make use of the advanced features of pricey boards.
+We recommend beginners go for cheaper snowboard gear for two reasons: newbies don’t yet know their snowboarding style, and newbies probably won’t be able to use the advanced features of pricey boards.

-The latter is pretty clear, but we should elaborate on the former.
+The latter is pretty straightforward, but we should elaborate on the former.

 The same applies to boots and bindings.